darkrenaissance/darkfi/doc/src/architecture/p2p-network.md

 through currently connected nodes or using the seed session.
 It performs this algorithm:

-1. Start $N$ slots, each set with `status = ACTIVE`
+1. Start $N$ slots, and set each slot with `status = ACTIVE`

+Then each slot performs this algorithm:

-2. If no addresses matching our filters are in the hosts pool then:
+1. If no addresses matching our filters are in the hosts pool then:
     1. Check the other slots are all `ACTIVE`, otherwise let `status = SLEEP` and wait for a wakeup signal.
-    2. If we have connections available in `p2p` then let `status = DISCOVERY` otherwise let `status = SEED`.
+    2. If we there are channels opened in `p2p` then let `status = DISCOVERY` otherwise let `status = SEED`.
-    3. If `status ≟ DISCOVERY` and the hosts pool is still empty then let `status = SEED`.
+    3. If `status ≟ DISCOVERY` and no hosts are found then let `status = SEED`.
+    5. In either case when `status ≟ DISCOVERY` or `status = SEED` and we manage to find new hosts, then wakeup the other sleeping slots.
-    4. If the hosts pool is still empty, then let `status = SLEEP` and set a wakeup timer.
+    4. If there are still no hosts found, then let `status = SLEEP`.
-    4. Once finished, send the wakeup signal to the other slots and repeat the process.

 The slots are able to communicate to each other through pipes to signal status changes such as wakeup requests.

+Sleeping slots are woken up periodically by the session.
+They can be forcefully woken up by calling `session.wakeup()`.